mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 >
 >> Kuei Shan watches this fellow with cold eyes.

 When Te Shan went back to the teaching hall, Kuei Shan sat there in zazen.
 He already knew everything there; whatever [Te Shan] does – leaves or comes back – he knows pretty well.
 Whatever Te Shan did, he was defeated, because before whatever he did, Kuei Shan saw through his practice.
 That’s why Kuei Shan can watch Te Shan “with cold eyes” – that means no waves, just sit down there.
-And then at that time Te Shan is just like a frog, right in front of cold eyes, like a snake watching the frog.
+And then at that time Te Shan is just like a frog, right in front of cold eyes – like a snake watching the frog.
 He couldn’t move.
 He cannot escape.
 If a snake glares at a frog, practically the frog cannot move, because the snake has strong powers. *[He laughs.]*

 So Kuei Shan watches this fellow with cold eyes...